heinc1010/BAMixChecker/README.md

 BAMixChecker is a fast and easy-to-use sample matching checkup tool for NGS dataset.

-It is simple and fast but accurately detects pairs of WGS, WES, RNA, targeted sequencing bam files originating from the same individual.
+It is simple and fast but accurately detects pairs of WGS, WES, RNA, targeted sequencing BAM/CRAM files originating from the same individual.

 It informs the user about matched or mismatched sample at a glance.